blidau/digital-writing-2022/exercises/week6.md

 4. Select "GitHub" as your Git provider
 5. Select the repository that you created for your Inform story
 6. Leave the branch to deploy as `main`
-7. For the "Publish directory" make this `Rooms.materials/Release`
+7. For the "Publish directory" make this `Example.materials/Release` if your Inform project is called `Example` otherwise this will need to be `Your project name.materials/Release`
 8. Click "Deploy site"

 ## Bitsy